| Bet Option |

 The Bet Tab

 The Bet tab is the roulette table.
 Click any bet option — a number, 0, 00, or one of the outside bets along the rail — and a dialog explains the true odds of that option, reports how often it has actually occurred on this wheel so far, and asks how many chips to stake.
 Placed chips appear as gold badges on the felt.
-Press Spin (or Enter) to set the wheel in motion.
+Press Spin, press Enter, or click the wheel itself to set it in motion.

 Quick bets: scroll the mouse wheel over any bet option to adjust it without the dialog — scroll up to add a chip, down to remove one.
 You can spread chips across as many options as you like; each is settled independently.